 1. Any student, employee, or community member who believes that he or she has been a victim of or witness to discrimination or harassment may make a complaint by submitting a written complaint to the District’s Title IX Coordinator.
 A complainant may not file the complaint anonymously as due process requires all parties be identified.

-a.
-Reports.
 Any school district employee who witnesses an incident or receives details of an incident that constitutes sexual harassment as defined herein must take appropriate steps to notify the Title IX Coordinator of the incident.
 Appropriate steps include reporting the incident directly to the Title IX Coordinator or notifying a supervisor or school administrator of the incident.

 2. Upon receipt of a complaint, the Title IX Coordinator shall review the complaint and meet with the complainant/alleged victim to determine whether the complaint alleges conduct that is considered sexual harassment as defined herein.
 If it does not, the Title IX Coordinator shall dismiss the complaint.
 A complaint may also be dismissed at any time upon the written request of a complainant or as determined by the Title IX Coordinator in accordance with applicable law.
 Written notice of a dismissal shall be promptly provided to the complainant.

 3. If the Title IX Coordinator determines that the complaint alleges conduct that would be considered sexual harassment, he/she shall proceed with the resolution process.

 4. Following the filing of a complaint, there are two available options for resolution:

 a. an informal resolution, which involves a variety of informal options for addressing the complaint; or

 b. the grievance process, which involves an investigation of the complaint, a written decision and potential sanctions.